 Concatenations are essential when it comes to sentence structuring.
-Sentence structures vary for each language and refactoring these concatenations – restructuring them in a way that the external behavior of the code isn’t affected.
+Sentence structures vary for each language and refactoring these concatenations – restructuring them in a way that the external behaviour of the code isn’t affected.

 Rules for text breaks, word wrapping, and formatting are different for each language.
 For instance, in some languages, there’s no practice of dividing words into syllables.
-Do take these rules into account while internationalizing your app.
+Do take these rules into account while internationalising your app.

 With the competitive environment in today’s app industry, your app must provide unique solutions in the most effective manner.
 Your customers use apps to save time or the hassle of doing tasks offline.
 Localising your app makes it even more effortless for them to navigate, utilise it in the best way, and recommend it to their community.